 Discipleship is Not A Curriculum.

 We use curriculum all throughout our Sunday School ministry in our church.
 I have nothing against it.
-Curriculum is a great thing.
+A curriculum is a great thing.
 It gives you added material on the topic/passage of study in which you are going to teach.
 It also gives you a new perspective.
-The downside to curriculum is that you don’t have a lot of wiggle room in your talks.
+The downside to a curriculum is that you don’t have a lot of wiggle room in your talks.
 You pretty much stay on topic with what the curriculum says.
 I fear we see discipleship this way.
 I fear we see discipleship as something we should talk about rather than do.

 Discipleship is not a curriculum; it is a conversation.
 Discipleship revolves around sharing life with one another.
 The only “curriculum” in discipleship is the Word of God.
 But the Word of God is central to all of ministry, not exclusively discipleship.
 And even still, discipleship is not a curriculum that you teach to students, it’s more than that.
 Discipleship is the conversations you have daily with those of which you are discipling.